*Updated August 2022

-According to a Gartner report, around 80% of organizations worldwide made it mandatory for workers to work from their homes during the pandemic.
+According to Gartner, around 80% of organizations worldwide made it mandatory for workers to work from their homes during the pandemic.
 Another survey conducted by PwC says that 78% of digital decision-makers have agreed to let remote working continue even well after the pandemic is over.
-These decisions result in a spread of digital transformation and ultimately, a rise in the use of remote working technology.
+These decisions result in a spread of digital transformation and, ultimately, a rise in the use of remote working technology.

 About 70% of all companies worldwide have a digital transformation strategy or are already working on one.
-Companies all over the world are investing more into digital transformation now.
+Enterprises globally show greater keenness to invest more into digital transformation now.
 During the pandemic, it has been estimated that while 52% of companies were ready to cut down on their spending, just a mere 9% considered cutting the cost for digital transformation.
-Digital solutions are expected to grow and are estimated to reach a valuation of a whopping $3,294 billion by 2025.
+Digital solutions are expected to grow and are estimated to reach a whopping $3.29 trillion by 2025.

 Remote work as a new normal

-While the COVID-19 caused severe business disruption in various businesses, remote work offered the best alternative to continue business operations.
+While the pandemic caused severe business disruption in various businesses, remote work offered viable optimization to continue business operations.
 Working from home has proven to be more productive, efficient, and convenient.
 According to a 2021 Owl Labs report, 90% of respondents emphasized that they were as or more productive working remotely compared to the office.

-While the pandemic pushed us all into quick remote working setups, if it were to be the long-term mode of work, companies need to step up their digital game and make it more optimized.
-The growing technological landscape, such as the launch of 5G, customer data platforms, hybrid cloud solutions, AI, and machine learning, can all be well utilized to spearhead your digital journey.
+While the pandemic pushed us all into quick remote working setups, if it were to be the long-term mode of work, companies need to step up their digital game and optimize it.
+The growing technological landscape, such as the launch of 5G, customer data platforms, hybrid cloud solutions, AI, and machine learning, can all be well utilized to spearhead the digital journey.

 Providing laptops and access to cloud solutions is not enough if the remote work culture becomes a crucial part of the organization.
-Now is an excellent time to learn about the needs of remote working environments and find better ways, better digital transformation solutions to strengthen a flourishing remote work culture in every company.
+Now is an excellent time to learn about the needs of remote working environments and find alternatives and better digital transformation solutions to strengthen a flourishing remote work culture in every company.

 3 ways corporate digital transformation can help create a remote work culture

-Many companies that want to start their digital transformation journey to create a remote work culture don’t know what steps should be taken.
+Many companies keen to kickstart their digital transformation journey to create a remote work culture don’t know what steps should be taken.

 Here are three ways of implementing digital transformation for remote work in a company of any size:

 Zoom and Skype business calls helped many businesses through the pandemic.
-But these will not suffice if a company is thinking about remote working for the long term.
+But these will not suffice if a company considers implementing long-term remote work.
 It’s time to completely revamp your business communication channels, make way for digitalization, and provide a virtual work environment.

-A modern digital workspace should satisfy all the organization’s needs - from daily tasks to management and analytical job.
-No matter the location, employees should access information quickly and perform their work without any hassle.
+Modern digital workspace should satisfy all the organization’s needs - from conditions to conduct daily tasks to management and analytical job.
+Regardless of the location, employees should have quick access to information to be able to execute tasks without a hassle.

-Some early adopters of flexible working and remote working like the UK Department for Work and Pensions have found immense benefits by launching innovative digital workspaces.
-The UK DWP department found great success with their digital workspace initiative that was a gamification platform.
-The platform encouraged users to submit innovative ideas and help find better ways to improve work engagement among their employees.
+Some early adopters of flexible working and remote working, such as the UK Department for Work and Pensions (DWP), have found immense benefits by launching innovative digital workspaces.
+According to them, implementing the remote-work option has yielded success with their digital workspace initiative - a gamification platform.
+The platform encouraged users to submit innovative ideas and help identify better ways to improve work engagement among the employees.

 United, a regional financial services company from America, collaborated with Microsoft Fasttrack to deploy a cloud-based mobile device management plan.
 This system helps their employees to work remotely and securely and gives them full freedom to use their mobile devices for work without worries of information leaks.